 Tip: The number of disk blocks that are written in each output operation is set by the dwcluster tuning variable.
-The system administrator can adjust this value with systume (see the systume(1) reference page).
+The system administrator can adjust this value with systune (see the systune(1) reference page).

 The default management of disk output improves performance in general but has two drawbacks: